2b3ez/FileManager4TinyMCE/readme.txt

    toolbar: "undo redo | bold italic underline | alignleft aligncenter alignright alignjustify | bullist numlist outdent indent | styleselect forecolor backcolor | link unlink anchor | filemanager image media | print preview code"
  });

+P.S.: if you have a site with url-rewriting is required to edit both plugin.min.js files and change the relative url after file: to a absolute url "/path/to/file" otherwise

 _________________________________________________________
 !
 Credits
 _________________________________________________________